Jev-git/Godot-FTL-Clone/readme.md

 # Doing
+* Reset ships status after battle: weapon and shield charge amount, weapon target
-* Display map after battle ended.
+* Unhighlight map before or after close
-* Close map, reload battle.
-* Repeat.
 # Things to keep in mind
 * This project is to learn new skills, not to have a full game/clone.
 * Scope: 1 month (August 2021).